How to Be Happy with Yourself

 Do this, especially if you feel like you are not getting your fair share in life.

 Really, dig deep, every day to find things to feel thankful for.
+Start a gratitude journal or just make big lists of everything you are grateful for.

 Doing this every day, builds momentum in your life for seeing and receiving good things.
 It changes how you view the world.